-During a storm in Kristiansund, the LFG V 13Strela, N-39 (WNr 95) of Christian Hellesen was damaged.
+During a storm in Kristiansund, the LFG V 13Strela, N.39 (WNr 95) of Christian Hellesen was damaged.
 The seaplane hung on a crane when the storm started.
 One of the floats and a wing were smashed against the pier.
-It was lifted on a pram and for repairs.
+It was lifted onto a barge and taken away for repairs.
 It was later sent to Germany and scrapped.